vohi/minicoin/README.md

 ## Available jobs

-`$ minicoin run [machines...] build-qtbase -- my_feature`
+`$ minicoin run [machines...] build-qt -- [--modules a,b]`

-Fetches the local qtbase clone from current directory on the host, checks out the `my_feature` branch, runs configure, and then make.
-You usually run this from within your qt5.git clone.
+Configures and build the Qt5 clone in the local directory on the listed machines.
+The optional modules parameter defines which modules to build.

 `$ minicoin run [machines...] build-project`

-Build the project in the current working directory, using the Qt that was built last via the build-qtbase script.
+Build the project in the current working directory on the listed machines, using the Qt that was built last via the build-qt script.

 # Machines